 I love these books!
-Either you buy one for your Mum -Dear Mum, from you to me – she fills it in and gives it back to you, or you fill the Dear Daughter version in for her.
+Either you buy the Dear Mum version and she fills it in and gives it back to you, or you fill the Dear Daughter version in for her.
 They’re a really special way to look back and share your memories with each other.
 Filling it in reminded me of loads of happy times from my childhood that I hadn’t thought about in years so I enjoyed it as much as my Mum did!

 FAVOURITE THINGS HAMPER

 I make gift hampers for my family all the time.
 In fact they’re probably sick of receiving them but I love making them because they can be truly personalised.